XigniteX666/my-vue-playground/README.md

-# This is my vue playground
+# This is project used to

+To install all needed dependencies run: npm i

+To run the demo site run:
+npm run serve